3,110

 Needs: Minor to Significant

-Lifeline has had an adoption program in Colombia since 2012.
+Lifeline has had an adoption program in Colombia since 2011.
 This is one of Lifeline’s largest and most stable programs in international adoption.
 We have a positive relationship with the central adoption authority (ICBF), which is in favor of international adoption.
-Colombia is an excellent program for families open to children 9+ years old, sibling groups, or children of all ages with medical needs.
+Colombia is an excellent program for families open to children of all ages with medical needs, sibling groups, or older children.
 Children in Colombia are typically of Latino, Indigenous, European, or Afro-Colombian descent.

 Learn More